top of page

 - Many want simply a sense of closure, a ceremony to help them leave the past behind - however troubled it was - and move forward, writing a new chapter of their life.

 Divorce or separation is always a transition from one state to another.
 It is not a sign of failure, but an inevitable consequence of change and circumstances.
 Of course, it is often a time of uncertainty and of pain...
+But it is also a time to revisit the past and acknowledge the value of that chapter in life.
+I believe that a symbolic ceremony – a "rite of passage" – can be helpful and often liberating.
+Since 2019, I have created and celebrated meaningful ceremonies to help people move forward after a divorce.

 My work is inspired by the experiences of Wendy Haynes, a celebrant and trainer from New South Wales, Australia.
-Throughout the years, she has helped create various personalized ceremonies for separated or divorced couples.
+Throughout the years, she has helped create various personalised ceremonies for separated or divorced couples.

 You may see a few examples on her website